akchaud5/CareerZoom/README.md

 - Choose from multiple voice options with different characteristics
 - Audio controls for playing and stopping question playback
 - Automatic voice selection based on interview settings
+- Intelligent fallback to synthetic speech when OpenAI API is unavailable

+## AI-Powered Feedback and Analysis

+CareerZoom uses OpenAI's powerful AI models to provide real-time feedback and comprehensive analysis:

+- Real-time feedback during interviews based on speech content and delivery
+- Post-interview transcript analysis for detailed evaluation
+- AI-generated improvement plans based on performance metrics
+- Smart fallback to mockup data when API is unavailable
+- Debugging tools for database inspection and API monitoring

 ## Contributing